HoloArchivists/hollow_memories/README.md

 Make sure you have membership of the channel and are logged into YouTube or it will not work.

 1. Install the extension `cookies.txt` [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) or [for Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid).
-This will let us extract your cookies from YouTube which will be used to authenticate `ytarchive`.
+This will let us extract your cookies from YouTube which will be used to authenticate `yt-dlp`.
 2. Open Youtube then click on the `cookies.txt` extension in the top right hand corner of the browser and click the `Export ↓` button to save the cookies.
 Move the file to a location of your choice.

 > Do not share your cookie file with anyone unless you know what you're doing!
 They can have complete access to your YouTube Account.